Albertzue/learning_notes/aws/ANS/keypoint.md

 You cannot directly use AWS ACM (Certificate Manager) for communication between an Application Load Balancer (ALB) and an EC2 instance

+Newly registered targetsenter slow start mode only when there isat least one healthy target that is not in slow start mode.

+ALB ip is not static and it can change thus why is not an optimal solution

 ### EKS:
 we cannot filter VPC flow logs based on EKS worker nodes , but we can create VPC flow logs based on subnetsas resource